13 Signs You Are Not Drinking Enough WaterAug 23, 2022

 9. Drink water socially.
 Drink a glass of wine and then a glass of water.
 It decreases the rate of alcohol absorption so you won’t end up with a hangover.

 10. Eat foods with hydration benefits.
-Watermelon, grapes, celery, oranges, tomatoes are all water rich foods.
+Watermelon, grapes, celery, oranges, and tomatoes are all water-rich foods.

 Want more health tips?
 Sign up for my FREE Discovery Session.

 Click the link here: Schedule Your Session

 Let’s start by learning how to curb those sugar cravings.